-REVIEW: Finding a pub more than 200 years old in Australia is difficult.
+FINDING a pub in Australia that is more than 200 years old is a difficult task.

 In fact there are just two pubs that I know of that can lay claim to having an establishment date going back two centuries or more – Tasmania’s Hope and Anchor Tavern in Hobart and the Macquarie Arms Hotel in Windsor, NSW.

 Although both these pubs continue to serve beer today, they both had periods when their taps ran dry, and they ceased operating as hotels.

 The Hope and Anchor Tavern (formerly Hope and Anchor Hotel, the Alexander, the Whale Fishery and the Hope) was built in 1807, and claims to be the oldest Australian pub, having operated until 2008 when it closed for refurbishment.
 The Hope and Anchor reopened in 2014 after the building and its extensive antique collection were purchased by Chinese developer Kim Xing for $1.5 million.